apache/spark/docs/ml-classification-regression.md

 MLlib supports GBTs for binary classification and for regression, using both continuous and categorical features.

-This section gives examples of using GBTs with the Pipelines API.
-For more information on the algorithm, please see the [main MLlib docs on GBTs](mllib-ensembles.html).
+For more information on the algorithm itself, please see the [`spark.mllib` documentation on GBTs](mllib-ensembles.html).

 ### Inputs and Outputs